Charles1625/crop-production-ontology/README.md

 The Universal Modeling Language (UML) is a concise and precise means of documenting semantics.
 A UML model can be viewed as a series of diagrams containing standard symbols.
 For this ontology one type of UML diagram, the UML Class Diagram, is used to show the relationship between the terms defined in the Dictionary.

-However, no initial familiarity with UML is required - the meaning of the symbols in the diagrams will become obvious from the text.
+>The meaning of the symbols in the diagrams will mostly become obvious from the text.
+Any explanation required will be in paragraphs like this.

 ## Location
 Taking as an example the production of something we might describe as “a crop of barley”, data that will affect that process is often not directly, or uniquely related to it.
 For example: